stephan-klein/supersonic/docs/steroids/cli/steroids-cli/local-development-flow.md

 ```
 ## How Your App Files Are Served

 Before we dive into how your app reloads itself to show changes, it's important to understand how your app files are served.
-In [stand-alone builds](/tooling/build-service/) of your app, all HTML, JS, CSS and other assets are included in the physical app bundle.
+In [stand-alone builds][build-service-guide] of your app, all HTML, JS, CSS and other assets are included in the physical app bundle.
 The internal localhost web server running in the AppGyver Wrapper servers them from the device's hard drive.

 When you are developing your app with AppGyver Scanner and the Steroids Development Server,  the app files are not transferred to the device's hard drive.